Predicting Phenotypes from Brain Connection Structure: The BaCon Model

 for prespecified constants $r^*$, $r_\alpha$ and $r_\beta$, and with $\mathcal{D}_2$ representing a Dirichlet distribution on the unit simplex in~$\mathcal{R}^2$.
 Specification (\ref{Q_rows}), along with the assumption that $r^*>0.5$, guarantees that matrix $\boldsymbol{Q}$ is diagonally dominant.
-We refer to $r_s$ as the $s$th \textit{concordance parameter} and set $r^*=0.85$ to facilitate the detection of tight clusters.
-The concordance parameters determine the separation among the clusters.
+We refer to $r_s$ as the $s$th \textit{concordance parameter}.
+Since the concordance parameters determine the cluster separation, we set $r^*=0.85$ to facilitate the detection of tight clusters.